anpham6/chrome-docs/source/image/index.rst

 webpmux  x x node-webpmux
 ======== = = ============

-There can be transparency issues for some WebP animated transformations due to the WebP compression algorithm. **node-webpmux** is only used to extract the raw data from the WebP image and to reconstruct the frames.
+There can be transparency issues for WebP animated transformations due to the WebP compression algorithm. **node-webpmux** is only used to extract the raw data from the WebP image and to reconstruct the frames.

 .. note:: libwebp [#webp]_ is supported locally for WebP transforms through ``settings.webp.path``.